-To create a component, first create a folder that bundles your component’s files.
+To define a component, create a folder that bundles your component’s files directly under the

 The folder and its files must have the same name, including capitalization and underscores.